VickyYu7/SP_Cryptocurrencies_Columbia/README.md

 - numpy
 - pandas
 - matplotlib
-- scikit-learn
+- scikit-learn & statsmodels
 - keras & tensorflow

-To run the project, first download the crypto data from any open source coin exchange.
-Download publicly available market sentiment indices (news sentiment, fear and greed, S&P 500 Twitter, google trends, etc.) and construct twitter sentiment indices following steps in ' ' (Twitter API required).
-With all data ready, then process the data through files in 'data-processing'.
-Analyze the data following necessary tests and models.
+- nltk
 <br>

 To use this project, follow these steps:
-Run data_processing.py to process the raw market sentiment data.
+- first download the crypto data from any open source coin exchange.
+Download publicly available market sentiment indices (news sentiment, fear and greed, S&P 500 Twitter, google trends, etc.) and construct twitter sentiment indices following steps in 'Bitcoin_Vader.ipynb' (Twitter API required)  <br>
-Open exploratory_analysis.ipynb to explore the historical patterns of cryptocurrency return and volatility.
+- Use notebooks in 'historical_pattern' folder to explore the historical patterns of cryptocurrency return and volatility, and conduct simple correlation tests. <br>
-Open causality_test.ipynb to investigate the relationship between market sentiment indices and cryptocurrency return and volatility.
+- Use notebooks in 'causality_tests' folder to investigate the pairwise causality between market sentiment indices and cryptocurrency return and volatility.
-Open machine_learning.ipynb to use machine learning algorithms to predict cryptocurrency return and volatility based on market sentiment indices.
+- Use notebooks in 'machine_learning' folder to run logistic regression on crypto directionality, linear regression on crypto volatility, and SVM, Boosting models on directionality. <br>
-Open deep_learning.ipynb to use deep learning models to predict cryptocurrency return and volatility based on market sentiment indices.
+- Use notebooks in 'deep_learning' folder to build LSTM and GRU models on predicting crypto prices/levels.

-Results and Visualizations
+## Results and Visualizations
-We found that market sentiment indices have a significant impact on cryptocurrency return and volatility.
-In particular, we found that [insert key findings here].
-We also created several visualizations to demonstrate these findings, which can be found in the notebooks.
+We found that market sentiment indices have some significant impact on cryptocurrency return and volatility.
+In particular, we found that Twitter negative sentiment on 'bitcoin', Google trends on 'bitcoin', the crypto fear&greed and S&P 500 Twitter Index are particularly important in analyzing causality and making predictions.
+We also created several visualizations to demonstrate feature importances and prediction performances which can be found in the corresponding notebooks.

 ## Acknowledgements
-We used the [insert name of dataset/library here] library/dataset for [insert purpose here].
-We would like to thank [insert authors of library/dataset here] for their contribution.
+We used the Crypto Fear & Greed index data from "alternative.me", two CBDI indices developed by Yizhi W. et. al., the news sentiment index developed by Adam Hale Shapiro et.al. for academic research purpose.
+We would like to thank the authors for their contribution.

 ## Contact Information
 If you have any questions or would like to collaborate on this project, please contact [yy3256@columbia.edu].